 Classical Stat.
 Mech.
-II: The microcanonical ensemble, classical ideal gas, one dimensional simple harmonic oscillator, the canonical ensemble, equilibrium between a system and a heat reservoir, A system in a canonical ensemble by methods of most probable values, the canonical ensemble and its thermodynamics, partition function, classical ideal gas in canonical ensemble theory, energy fluctuations in the canonical ensemble & correspondence with the microcanonical ensemble, equipartition theorem, A system of harmonic oscillators, the statistics of paramagnetism, the grand canonical ensemble, equilibrium between system and a particle energy reservoir, a system in a grand canonical ensemble, the physical significance of the statistical quantities, classical ideal gas for non localized and localized particles, solid - vapor equilibrium, fluctuation of energy and density, cluster expansion of classical gas, the virial equation of state.
+II: The microcanonical ensemble, classical ideal gas, one dimensional simple harmonic oscillator, the canonical ensemble, equilibrium between a system and a heat reservoir, A system in a canonical ensemble by methods of most probable values, the canonical ensemble and its thermodynamics, partition function, classical ideal gas in canonical ensemble theory, energy fluctuations in the canonical ensemble & correspondence with the microcanonical ensemble, equipartition theorem, A system of harmonic oscillators, the statistics of paramagnetism, the grand canonical ensemble, equilibrium between system and a particle energy reservoir, a system in a grand canonical ensemble, the physical significance of the statistical quantities, classical ideal gas for nonlocalized and localized particles, solid -vapor equilibrium, fluctuation of energy and density, cluster expansion of classical gas, the virial equation of state.

 Quantum Stat.
-Mech.I: Quantum states and phase space, the density matrix, Liouville's theorem in quantum statistical mechanics, condition for statistical equilibrium, statistics of various ensembles.
+Mech.
+I : Quantum states and phase space, the density matrix, Liouville's theorem in quantum statistical mechanics, condition for statistical equilibrium, statistics of various ensembles.
 Example of electrons in a magnetic field, a free particle in a box and a linear harmonic oscillator.
 System composed of indistinguishable particles

 Quantum Stat.
 Mech.
-II: An ideal gas in quantum mechanical microcanonical ensemble.
+II :An ideal gas in quantum mechanical microcanonical ensemble.
 Statistics of occupation numbers, concepts and thermodynamical behaviour of an ideal gas, Bose Einstein condensation, Discussion of a gas of photons and phonons, Thermodynamical behaviour of an ideal fermi gas, electron gas in metals, Pauli paramagnetism, statistical equilibrium of white dwarf stars.

-- 1. Statistical Mechanics: R.K.
-Patharia-ButtenWorth Heinemann, 1996 - 2.
-Statistical and Termal Physics: F. Reif-Mc-Graw Hill, 1965 - 3.
-Statistical Mechanics: Kerson Huang-Wiley, 1963.
+1. Statistical Mechanics: R.K.
+Patharia-ButtenWorth Heinemann, 1996

+2. Statistical and Termal Physics: F. Reif-Mc-Graw Hill, 1965

+3. Statistical Mechanics: Kerson Huang-Wiley, 1963.

 Sr. No. On completing the course, the students will be able to: CO1 Define and discuss the concepts of statistical physics, microstate and macro state of a system, apply the principles of statistical mechanics to classical ideal gas and phase space.
 CO2 Define and discuss the concepts and roles of entropy and free energy from the view point of statistical mechanics.
 CO3 Understand the concept of ensemble and statistics of various ensembles.
 Will also study different examples in a micro canonical, canonical and grand canonical ensemble.
 CO4 Understand the fundamental difference between classical and quantum statistical mechanics.
-They can also very easily understand the significance of Boltzmann formula in classical and quantum statistical mechanics.
+They can also easily understand the various ensemble & examples in quantum mechanics.
 CO5 Understand the concepts and thermodynamics of ideal fermi gas, Bose Einstein condensation, photon, phonon, electron gas in metals, Pauli's paramagnetism and statistical equilibrium of white dwarf.

 M.Sc.
-Physics (Under the Honours Scheme) Semester-IV MHP-543 Dissertation
+Physics Semester-IV PHY-543 PROJECT